Up Jumped a Swagman: Production

 It was a baptism of fire but it taught me a lot about making a feature.
 It taught me that you cannot make a celluloid purse out of a sow's ear.
 You must get the script right first...
 Bunuel made musicals at one time and he probably destroyed the negatives by now.
-Like me, he needed the money.
+Like me, he needed the money.A script for a follow-up Ifield movie was prepared but never made.